varunchaudharycs/codes/README.md

 # codes
 ## Competitive/Algorithmic Coding
-### Language : Java(main), Python, Scala
+### Language : Java(main)
 *For the love of coding*

-Solutions of various contests chiefly on CodeForces and CodeChef.
+- 1st line of each code contains the link to the problem statement